markusunger/capstone/prep-work/Node_and_Express.md

 _Routing_ is similar to middleware in the sense that it also breaks up the request handler, but does so in a conditional way: depending on the requested URL, a different routing function is executed.

-_Subapplications_ are called _routers_ in Express and allows for the compartmentalization of the app into smaller pieces.
+_Subapplications_ are called _routers_ in Express and allow for the compartmentalization of the app into smaller pieces.

 _Conveniences_ mainly refers to syntactic sugar around more complicated features like `sendFile()` that wraps a couple dozen lines of code into one convenient method.
 Express also adds a few helpful properties to the request object (but doesn't remove any).